zkoss/keikai-blog/blog/_posts/2020-03-12-currency-exchange.markdown

 ![]({{ site.baseurl }}/images/{{page.imgDir}}/usingFormula.png)

 When I call [`Range.getCellValue()`](https://keikai.io/javadoc/latest/io/keikai/api/Range.html#setCellValue-java.lang.Object-), I can get the calculated result of that formula.
 No need to parse the formula by myself.
-Isn't great?
+Isn't it great?

 # Page Navigation